516 Hamilton Hall

 Corresponding Member of the German Archaeological Institute, 2005

 At present Richard Talbert’s research focuses primarily on Greek and Roman spatial perceptions (physical and cultural), and on mapping the classical world.
-He oversees the Ancient World Mapping Center (awmc.unc.edu).
-He is currently completing a monograph Roman Portable Sundials: The Empire in Your Hand, and a volume co-edited with Fred Naiden, Exploring Communications in the Ancient World: An Oxford Handbook.
+He oversees the Ancient World Mapping Center.
+For Oxford University Press he has recently completed a monograph Roman Portable Sundials: The Empire in Your Hand, and a volume co-edited with Fred Naiden, Exploring Communications in the Ancient World.
 He is preparing for re-issue a selection of his earlier writings entitled Transformations in Mapping the Classical World, and co-authoring with Grant Parker Travel in the Roman Mind.
 For the online fifth edition of the Oxford Classical Dictionary in preparation, he serves as area editor for geography.
-In fall 2014 he is Halls Visiting Scholar at the University of Wisconsin, Madison.
+During fall 2015 he is speaking in Taiwan for Antiquitas Formosa.

 Some Notable Publications